Starwood American Express *Best Signup Offer*

 - Extended Warranty: How often have you had a computer or TV go bad right after the warranty expired?
 On eligible purchases, American Express will double the original manufacturer warranties, up to one extra year.

-- Purchase Protection Plan: With this valuable benefit, AmEx will cover eligible purchases against accidental damage for 90 days from purchase.
+- Purchase Protection: With this valuable benefit, AmEx will cover eligible purchases against accidental damage for 90 days from purchase.

 - Travel Protection: AmEx is known for their exception travel services.
 On eligible purchases made with the card you receive car rental collision coverage, up to $100,000 travel accident insurance for eligible Common Carrier travel, as well as other benefits.